apache/linkis-website/docs/engine_usage/hive.md

 Figure 3-1 Queue settings

+You can also add the queue value in the StartUpMap of the submission parameter: `startupMap.put("wds.linkis.rm.yarnqueue", "dws")`

 ### 3.1 How to use Linkis SDK

 Linkis  provides a client method to call hive tasks.
 The call method is through the SDK provided by LinkisClient.
 We provide java and scala two ways to call, the specific usage can refer to [JAVA SDK Manual](user_guide/sdk_manual.md).